-- Offshore options are best when it comes to cost-effectiveness.
+- Offshore software development options are best when it comes to cost-effectiveness.

 - Development companies are used to realizing projects coming from different sectors.
 Working with founders, they accumulate knowledge about common mistakes in product development.
 But founders should also look into the specialization of development companies – for example, when looking for e-commerce companies, pick those that have an excellent track record in this area.